 Create a list of questions you want to ask.
 GradSchools.com offers a helpful list of questions you might consider asking.

 If you would like to conduct research with a specific faculty member, you can contact them directly before to set up an appointment.
 Our Academic Programs Catalog provides faculty lists with research areas of interest.

-Talk to the director of graduate studies about whether current students have been appointed to meet with visitors like you.
+Talk to the director of graduate school about whether current students have been appointed to meet with visitors like you.

 Learn more about why so many people and national publications rate Columbia as one of the top places to live.